Knicks vs. Heat: Odds, spread, over/under - Eastern Conference Semifinals Game 5

 Knicks vs. Heat: Odds, spread, over/under and other Vegas lines - Eastern Conference Semifinals Game 5

-The New York Knicks and Miami Heat are facing off in the second round of the NBA Playoffs, with a decisive Game 5 on tap.
+The New York Knicks and the Miami Heat will square off in a decisive Game 5 of the second round of the NBA Playoffs.

-You can take a look at odds, spreads, over/unders and more across multiple sportsbooks for the Knicks vs. Heat matchup in this article.
+See odds, spreads, over/unders and more from multiple sportsbooks in this article for the Knicks vs. Heat matchup.

 Knicks vs. Heat Game Info